venisprajapati/vps-auto-grading-software/README.md

 ## Test

-- For testing, put scanned images in <b>test</b> directory, then run following command
+- For testing, you may put scanned images in <b>test</b> directory, then run following command
     ```
     python test.py
     ```
 - This will show detected contour, perspective transform, draw rectangles in mcq area as shown in above image in Concept section.
-- In line no.-14, you can change to respective omr size i.e. 190, 120, ..,
+- In line no. 14, you can change to respective omr size, as per requirements i.e. 190, 120, ..,
     ```
     total_mcqs = 90
     ```
 - It will also print python dictionary, containing information of all scanned OMRs for test.

-## Usage
+## Usage / bugs

-Follow below important links:
+Follow the important links given below:

 - <a href="https://github.com/venisprajapati/vps-auto-grading-software/blob/main/User-guide.pdf">User Guide</a>
 - <a href="https://medium.com/@venisprajapati2102/about-vps-auto-grading-software-5b611ffe6c74">Medium Blog</a>